maxshuty/simply-lazy/README.md

 ## Usage

 Lazy loading doesn't have to be complicated.
-It's as simple as:
+It's as simple as these 3 steps:

 ```
 <script type="text/javascript" src="./simplyLazy.min.js"></script>